All About Dogs

 It’s easy to write off small dogs as not being a potential threat, but you’d be very mistaken to do so.

-That’s not to say that they will, but they are certainly more prone to do so than other breeds.
+That’s not to say that they will, but they are certainly more prone to do so than other small breeds.

 Related: The Least Aggressive Dog Breeds: 7 Well-Mannered Pooches